Brockton, MA Workers’ Compensation Lawyer

 Permanent and Total Incapacity Benefits

 Permanent and total incapacity benefits are paid to those unable to perform any kind of work.
-Eligible employees may collect 66% of their gross average weekly wage, and you can apply for a Cost-of-Living Adjustment if needed.
-These benefits are permanent and may last as long as you need them.
+Eligible employees might collect 66% of their gross average weekly wage, and you can apply for a Cost-of-Living Adjustment if needed.
+These benefits are permanent and might last as long as you need them.

 Other Benefits